-Figure 1 summarizes the estimated coefficients of the exchange rate pass-through over time.
+Figure 1 summarizes the estimated coefficients of exchange rate pass-through over time.
 The short-term pass-through in the upper panel is largely stable, though it exhibits a slight downward trend in the 1990s, and increases after the end-1990s.
-The long-term pass-through in the lower panel declines until the subsample period ending in 1998.
+The long-term pass-through in the lower panel declines until the sub-sample period ending in 1999.

-We also implement a rolling regression to all product categories to decompose the changes in pass-through coefficients of overall import prices excluding primary commodities into the contributions of changes in the import share and changes in the pass-through rate for each product category.
+We also implement a rolling regression to all product categories to decompose the changes in pass-through coefficients of overall import prices excluding primary commodities into the contributions of changes in the import share and changes in pass-through rate for each product category.

-Figure 2 shows the decomposed result for the cumulative changes in the overall pass-through excluding primary commodities from 1986, based on equation (2).
-This figure indicates that the expansion of the cumulative decline in the overall pass-through excluding primary commodities is mostly attributable to declines in the pass-through to import prices for individual product categories.
+Figure 2 shows the decomposed result for the cumulative changes in overall passthrough excluding primary commodities from 1986, based on equation (2).
+This figure indicates that the expansion of the cumulative decline in overall pass-through excluding primary commodities is mostly attributable to declines in the pass-through to import prices for individual product categories.

-Estimation results shown in this section are summarized as follows.

-- (1) The exchange rate pass-through declined after the 1980s. - (2) The declines in the overall pass-through are likely to be induced partly by declines in the import share of primary commodities, while its impacts are difficult to quantify in a rigorous manner. - (3) The declines in the long-term pass-through to overall import prices excluding primary commodities are largely attributable to the decrease in the pass-through to individual category import prices, such as general machinery and equipment and electrical machinery and equipment. - (4) The pass-through to overall import prices excluding primary commodities continued to decline in the 1990s, and leveled off thereafter.
+Estimation results shown in this section are summarized below. (i) The exchange rate pass-through declines after the 1980s. (ii) The declines in overall pass-through are likely to be induced partly by declines in the import share of primary commodities, while its impacts are difficult to quantify in a rigorous manner. (iii) The declines in the long-term pass-through to overall import prices excluding primary commodities are largely attributable to the decrease in the pass-through to individual category import prices, such as general machinery and electronic machinery. (iv) The pass-through to overall import prices excluding primary commodities to decline in the 1990s, and levels off thereafter.